Minecraft Earth is coming: Here’s how to apply for the beta from Microsoft

 Microsoft is working on an augmented reality version of Minecraft that will bring the block-building craze into the real world.

-Minecraft Earth will let users create small scale virtual buildings, Lego-style, and view them through an iPhone or Android phone, as Engadget reports.
+Minecraft Earth will let users create small-scale virtual buildings, Lego-style, and view them through an iPhone or Android phone, as Engadget reports.
 It will also allow for life-sized Minecraft buildings (or rooms, at least), in which users can team up and fight monsters.
-In addition to playing amongst themselves, players will be able to find creations made by others.
+In addition to playing among themselves, players will be able to find creations made by others.

 Minecraft Earth isn’t launching broadly anytime soon, though.
 Microsoft says it’s starting with a closed beta for players 18 and up this summer, and hasn’t given a release date for wider availability.
 You can apply for the beta here.